 Just as soon as her self-esteem rises to the surface, it retreats and doesn’t come out until years later, in a confrontation with Celie’s common-law husband and abuser, Mister.
 After decades of abuse, Celie stands up to Mister at a family dinner and declares, before leaving him for good, “I’m poor, black, I might even be ugly, but dear God, I’m here.
 I’m here.”
 Even at age 6, I was wowed by her resolve.

 Would Celie still feel the same in 2019, after seeing the thousands of manufactured beauties, their tagged surgeons, and pay websites and email for bookings?
 If Celie was a woman of today, she’d start a crowdfunding page highlighting her hard-knock life, with a goal of $20,000.
 She’d chronicle her total body makeover—from plastic-surgeon consultation to postsurgical recovery—on her IG story.

 Can you be a strong black woman if you can’t accept your flaws?
 Reality is, the social responsibility of being a strong black woman used to mean not changing what makes you, you.
 If you broke away to redefine yourself, we saw it as a personal attack on the rest of us, the sisterhood.
 You were a sellout, self-hating, less of a woman.
 Why would people trust you when you didn’t believe in yourself?
 But for far too long, black women’s bodies have been seen as public domain—first as property, then as a source of community and spiritual strength.
 It’s none of our business what you choose to do to your own body.
 If you like it, we should love it.

-This post was excerpted from Hilliard’s recent book, F*ck Your Diet.
+This article was excerpted from Hilliard’s recent book, F*ck Your Diet.